Lie groups of Poisson diffeomorphisms: Introduction

 Let $(\GG,\Pi)\toto (M, \pi)$ be a Poisson groupoid.
 In order to build charts for a manifolds structure on $\Bis(\GG, \Pi)$, it is necessary to describe the coisotropic deformations of the unit manifold $M\subset (\GG, \Pi)$.
 It turns out $M$ is always \textit{Lagrangian} in $(\GG, \Pi)$ (Proposition \ref{prop:coisotropicbisections}), in which case it makes sense to ask whether the Poisson structure $\Pi$ is linearizable around it.
 That is: does there exists a local Poisson diffeomorphism $(\GG, \Pi)\dashrightarrow (NM, \Pi_{\mathrm{lin}})$, that restricts to the identity on $M$?
 Here, the Poisson structure $\Pi_{\mathrm{lin}}$ is the linearization of $\Pi$ on the normal bundle $NM$ of $M$ in $\GG$, via any tubular neighbourhood (see section \ref{subsec:linearpoissonstructures}).
 If the answer to this question is positive, we say that the Poisson groupoid $(\GG, \Pi)$ is \textit{linearizable}.

 Under the additional assumption of linearizability of a Poisson groupoid, we show that its coisotropic bisection group is a Lie group.
-The used framework for infinite-dimensional manifolds is the convenient setting \cite{krieglmichor1997}, in which the space of smooth maps can be made into an infinite-dimensional manifold, modelled on the space of compactly supported sections of a vector bundle (denoted by $\Gamma_c(-)$), even when the domain is not compact.
+The used framework for infinite-dimensional manifolds is the "convenient setting" by Kriegl and Michor \cite{krieglmichor1997}.
 Our first main result is the following. \begin{theorem}[Theorem \ref{thm:coisotropicbisectionsliegroup}] Let $(\GG, \Pi)\toto (M,\pi)$ be a Poisson groupoid with Lie bialgebroid $(\AA, \AA^*)$.
 Assume that $(\GG, \Pi)$ is linearizable around $M$.
 Then $\Bis(\GG, \Pi)$ is a regular embedded Lie subgroup of $\Bis(\GG)$ with Lie algebra $\Gamma_c(\AA, d_{\AA^*})=\{ v\in \Gamma_c(\AA): d_{\AA^*} v=0\}$, where $d_{\AA^*}$ is the differential associated to the Lie algebroid $\AA^*\Rightarrow M$. \end{theorem}

-This breaks up the search of Lie group structures on Poisson diffeomorphism groups into two steps, each of which are very interesting on their own. \begin{itemize}[noitemsep, topsep=0em, leftmargin=2cm] \item[Step 1.]
+This breaks up the search of Lie group structures on Poisson diffeomorphism groups into two steps, which are both very interesting on their own. \begin{itemize}[noitemsep, topsep=0em, leftmargin=2cm] \item[Step 1.]
 Find out which Poisson groupoids are linearizable. \item[Step 2.]
-Search for Poisson groupoids whose coisotropic bisections `compute' relevant groups of Poisson diffeomorphisms on the base. \end{itemize} In fact, to apply Theorem \ref{thm:introcoisotropicbisections}, one is often forced to look for Poisson groupoids beyond the product, because of the following result from \cite{smilde2021linearization}. \begin{theorem}[\cite{smilde2021linearization}, Theorem 3.25] Let $(M, \pi)$ be a Poisson manifold.
-If $(M\times M, \lar{\pi}-\rar{\pi})$ is linearizable around the diagonal, then $\pi$ must be regular. \end{theorem} The linearization problem of Poisson groupoids has been extensively addressed in \cite{smilde2021linearization}, where it is shown that integrations of triangular Lie algebroids of so-called cosymplectic type, as well as dual integrations of arbitrary triangular Lie bialgebroids are always linearizable.
-We recall these results in more detail in section \ref{sec:linearization}.
+Search for Poisson groupoids whose coisotropic bisections `compute' relevant groups of Poisson diffeomorphisms on the base. \end{itemize} In fact, to apply Theorem \ref{thm:introcoisotropicbisections}, one is often forced to look for Poisson groupoids beyond the product, because of the following result from \cite{smilde2021linearization}. \begin{theorem}[\cite{smilde2021linearization}, Theorem 3.26] Let $(M, \pi)$ be a Poisson manifold.
+If $(M\times M, \lar{\pi}-\rar{\pi})$ is linearizable around the diagonal, then $\pi$ has constant rank. \end{theorem} The linearization problem of Poisson groupoids has been investigated in \cite{smilde2021linearization}, where it is shown that integrations of triangular Lie algebroids of so-called cosymplectic type, as well as dual integrations of arbitrary triangular Lie bialgebroids are always linearizable.
+We recall these results in more detail in Section \ref{sec:linearization}.